kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 | t3 | `Status.Allocation` is cleared; the devices become allocatable again | resourceclaim controller |
 | t4 | The preemptor is retried and scheduled | kube-scheduler |

-The scheduler already handles part of this window. `PodEligibleToPreemptOthers` refuses to start a new preemption for a pod whose nominated node still holds pods that are terminating because of an earlier preemption.
+The scheduler already handles part of this window.
+When a pod that already has `nominatedNodeName` set is retried, `PodEligibleToPreemptOthers` refuses to let that pod start a second preemption while its nominated node still holds pods that are terminating because of preemption (while still allowing other un-nominated pods to preempt on that node).
 That check assumes the settling window ends when the victim pods are gone, that is at t1.

 For DRA the assumption does not hold, because devices are reclaimed asynchronously by the resourceclaim controller and only become allocatable at t3.
 Two problems follow: